 - Paraphrasing or quoting your sources by adding your unique ideas with due analysis.
 The most frequent scientific pattern is “introduction - quote - your analysis”, which means that you should paraphrase the ideas by adding your reflection.
 If you are turning to a direct quote, ensure that it is not taking too much regarding your total word count.

 - Always credit the original author in any in-text citing and your References list.
 Look for the original author and do not forget to cite both original and secondary sources as you write.
 If you are in doubt, make sure to look for the “quote in quote” sources in your style manual.
 Remember that you should look for the primary sources if possible as it will increase the confidence of your research.

 - Using our plagiarism checker before you submit your paper.
-Most importantly, you should turn to our free plagiarism detection tool because it will help you to edit your paper as you are looking through the similarity index and the detailed report that will contain the links where your bits of text have been encountered.
+Most importantly, you should turn to our free plagiarism checker because it will help you to edit your paper as you are looking through the similarity index and the detailed report that will contain the links where your bits of text have been encountered.
 Take as much time as you need to edit the paper.
 Even if you have a good similarity index, remember to use quotation marks and check the sources on your Bibliography page to be accurate.

 Remember that you must check your formatting and style guides to make sure that no quotation mark is missed and no extra space is provided.
 Your sources must have a "last accessed" part with the links if you have obtained them in a digital domain.
 Double-check this aspect!

 What is Plagiarism Solution or Why Use Our Free Plagiarism Checker?